wangxf2000/StreamProcessingDemo/Readme.md

 - Login to Cloudera Manager web UI by opening http://{YOUR_IP}:7180 and log in with admin/admin You will see a list of Hadoop components running on your node on the left side of the page

 They should all show green (ie started) status.
-If not, start them by Cloudera Manager via 'Service Actions' menu for that service
+If not, start them by Cloudera Manager via 'restart service' menu for that service

 # Prepare the demo